khaors/geocompr/main.md

 -->

 In the beginning, it might seem a bit tedious to learn the **mlr** interface for modeling.
-But remember that one only has to learn one single interface to run 169 learners.
+But remember that one only has to learn one single interface to run 169 learners (**mlr** package version: 2.12).
 Additionally, (spatial) resampling in **mlr** is really easy and only requires two more steps.^[Further advantages are the easy parallelization of resampling techniques and the tuning of machine learning hyperparameters, also spatially, in an inner fold.]
 Please note that package **sperrorest** initially implemented spatial cross-validation in R [@brenning_spatial_2012].
 In the meantime, its functionality was integrated into the **mlr** package which is the reason why we are using **mlr** (and not for example **caret**).